Last updated: May 2020

 If you require more information about how we collect personal data and with whom we share data with, please contact Neil our Data Privacy Representative by e-mailing email@example.com

 With your consent, other than as set out above, you will receive notice when your information may be sent to third parties and you will have an opportunity not to share the information.
 For example, when you book a retreat with us we may share some of your information with the retreat venue for them to fulfil their obligations in providing a service to you.
+This notice does not apply to recordings shared for commercial, marketing or advertising purposes of our services that may be captured during the live webinars or classes.

 If you have received Services with us we will store your data for 7 years from your last appointment with us, as required by our insurers (Balens) for any potential claims.
 You may have access to this information stored, but this falls under the circumstances where your Right to Request Erasure may be denied: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-to-erasure/